ejb1987/Option/README.md

 Calculated Implied Volatility: 21.94%
 ```
 **Monte Carlo Simulation Price**

 Monte Carlo Price: $2.60
-Option Status: Overpriced (compared to the Monte Carlo estimate)
+Option Status: Option is overpriced (compared to the Monte Carlo estimate)

 **Volatility Smile Plot**

 The plot illustrates the implied volatility across different strike prices, helping to identify patterns such as the volatility smile or skew.

 ## Contributing